Back to all posts

 We asked Dan to share what some of the most important skills are in order to be successful in the automotive repair business.
 He said one of the most important things is empathy.
 It’s not easy to find out that your car has problems you weren’t aware of and will require repairs.
 Being able to put yourself in the customer’s shoes so that you can communicate bad news in a way that doesn’t make it even more unpleasant is extremely valuable.

 Going hand in hand with empathy is communication.
-“Peer to peer communication is key.
-It’s a skill you must excel at—to effectively communicate with a range of personalities,” Dan says.
-This applies to communication internally with colleagues and people you’re managing directly, and also with customers.
+“Peer-to-peer communication is key.
+It’s a skill you must excel at to effectively communicate with a range of personalities,” Dan says.
+This applies to communicating internally with colleagues and people you’re managing as well as with customers.